 Finalists

-Finalists will have qualified from a number of regional heats as well as an online heat Forskar Grand Prix Digital.
+Finalists have qualified from the regional heats as well as an online heat Forskar Grand Prix Digital.

 Meet the 2022 finalists.